MaiAbdelhameed/CPU-Scheduler/README.md

 ----------------------------------------
 The process generator should simulate a real operating systems as follows:
 ---
-• It reads the input files containing the information about processes (check the input/output section below).
+• It reads the input files containing the information about processes (check the input/output section below).\n
 • It gets the chosen scheduling algorithm and its parameters, if any, as command line arguments.
-These arguments are specified after the name of the program in the system command line, and their values are passed to the program during execution.
+These arguments are specified after the name of the program in the system command line, and their values are passed to the program during execution. \n
-• It initiates and creates the scheduler and clock processes.
+• It initiates and creates the scheduler and clock processes. \n
-• It creates a data structure for processes and fills it with its parameters (e.g. arrival time, running time, etc.)
+• It creates a data structure for processes and fills it with its parameters (e.g. arrival time, running time, etc.)\n
 • It sends the information to the scheduler at the appropriate time (when a process arrives), so that the scheduler places it correctly in its turn among the existing processes.
-A process should not be sent to the scheduler until it arrives to the system.
+A process should not be sent to the scheduler until it arrives to the system.\n
-• At the end of simulation, the process generator should clear all IPC resources.
+• At the end of simulation, the process generator should clear all IPC resources.\n

 Clock (clk.c)
 --------------